Degree of Quantumness in Quantum Synchronization: Degree of quantumness

 We will formally define the concept of \textit{degree of quantumness} $\Xi$ of quantum synchronization for a bipartite system, since the extension to multipartite cases is straightforward.
 Let us consider a bipartite quantum system $\mathbb C^{d}\otimes \mathbb C^{d}$, which can also be coupled to a complex environment.
 Let $\mathcal {S} = \{A_{i} \in \mathcal {M}_{d}(\mathbb C) | A_{i} = A_{i}^{\dagger} \} {}_{i=1}^{\chi}$ be a set of all linearly independent operators which simultaneously synchronize in both subsystems, with $\chi = |\mathcal {S}|$, that we call \textit{cardinality of quantum synchronization}, and the sets $X_{k} = \{ A_{i} \in \mathcal {S} | [A_{k}, A_{i}] = 0 \}$ and $c = \max_{k} |X_{k}|$.
 Then, the \textit{degree of quantumness} of quantum synchronization is given by $\Xi = \chi - c$.
 Notice that $0 \le \Xi \le d^2-d$ and that $\mathcal {S}$ is a set but not a vector space since, if $A, B \in \mathcal {S}$, it does not necessarily mean that $A + B \in \mathcal {S}$.
 The reason is that even though $A$ and $B$ synchronize, they could do it with different frequencies and phases, so that linear combinations do not synchronize in principle.
 Therefore, linear independence removes the redundancies when more than one operator synchronize with the same frequency.

 Let us remark that, if the degree of quantumness of a given synchronization process is $\Xi=0$, i.e. every operator synchronized in both subsystems can be diagonalized in the same basis, then this is just classical synchronization from the point of view of information theory.
-The reason is that an equivalent classical dynamics synchronizing for the same operators can be constructed \cite{Sanz2010}.
-On the other hand, if the degree of quantumness is maximum, i.e. $\Xi=d^{2}-d$ , then all non-commuting observables are synchronized, which in the case of synchronization with the same frequency, phase and amplitude is equivalent to the synchronization of the reduced density matrices.
+The reason is that an equivalent classical dynamics synchronizing for the same operators can be constructed \cite{Sanz2010}, since only populations (diagonal terms of the system density matrix) synchronize, with the coherences (off-diagonal terms that take into account the quantum superposition) remaining desynchronized.
+On the other hand, if the degree of quantumness is maximum, i.e. $\Xi=d^{2}-d$ , then all non-commuting observables are synchronized, that is, not only the populations but also the coherences are synchronized.
+In the case of synchronization with the same frequency, phase and amplitude is equivalent to the synchronization of the reduced density matrices.
 From the point of view of quantum information, we call this a complete quantum synchronization.

 Continuous-variable systems, i.e. infinite dimensional quantum systems, deserves an special mention.
 In this case, it is obvious that the number of linearly-independent Hermitian operators which are necessary to retrieve the information about the density matrix is infinite.
 For instance, a harmonic oscillator can be described through all its moments $\frac{1}{2}\langle x^k p^n+ p^n x^k \rangle$ and $\frac{i}{2} \langle x^k p^n- p^n x^k\rangle$, which are linearly independent \cite{barnett}.
 Indeed, in case of a total quantum synchronization, the cardinality is $\chi = |\mathcal{S}| = \infty$, which opens several theoretical challenges.
 A prototypical model is a network of van der Pol (vdP) oscillators.
 The quantum version of this model has recently attracted much attention, and several proposals for engineering it in the oscillating dynamics of trapped ions or nanomechanical oscillators has been put forward~\cite{Lee2013, Walter2014, Lee2014}.
 We will study below an example of degree of quantumness with quantum vdP oscillators.